BEST: BLUM 38N SOFT CLOSE

 The solution?

-Simple Use a cabinet hinge jig to both set the right location for the hinge hole and the depth.
+Use a cabinet hinge jig to set the location for the hinge hole and the depth.

 4. Purchasing Frameless Hinges For Face Frame Cabinets